devnamdev2003/md/randum/coding_questions.md

 #include <algorithm>
 using namespace std;

-bool isValidSubset(int subset, const vector<pair<int, int>>& cold_wars) {
+// Function to check if a subset is valid based on given cold_war pairs bool isValidSubset(int subset, const vector<pair<int, int>>& cold_wars) {
     for (const auto& pair : cold_wars) {
         int member1 = pair.first - 1;
         int member2 = pair.second - 1;
-        if ((subset & (1 << member1)) && (subset & (1 << member2))) {
+        // If both members are in the subset, it's not valid if ((subset & (1 << member1)) && (subset & (1 << member2))) {
             return false;
         }